easalt/easalt.github.io/_pages/research.md

 Saltzman, E. "The Welfare Implications of Risk Adjustment in Imperfectly Competitive Markets." (job market paper)

-Saltzman, E. "Demand for Health Insurance: Evidence from the California andWashington ACA Exchanges." (revise and resubmit, Journal of Health Economics)
+Saltzman, E. ["Demand for Health Insurance: Evidence from the California andWashington ACA Exchanges."](https://www.supremecourt.gov/opinions/14pdf/14-114_qol1.pdf)"Demand for Health Insurance: Evidence from the California andWashington ACA Exchanges." (revise and resubmit, Journal of Health Economics)

 Publications